 Muscles used when washing cars

-Should you wash cars to burn calories?
+Is car wash a good workout to burn calories?

 Washing a car by hand does burn some calories but it is not the best workout for this purpose.

 You should see any results as a small bonus on top of having a cleaner car.

 If you don’t necessarily need to do this task, it is typically smart to turn to other activities and sports that burn more calories.

 Some at-home friendly examples include running, jumping jacks, and high knees.